Although many talk about dog instincts and drives as if they’re the same thing, there is a subtle difference.

 Labrador retrievers have a high hunting drive and were bred for this purpose.
 They have a powerful sense of smell that enables them to scent and track an object until they find it.
 And this is a job they truly love.

-If your lab isn’t destined to enjoy the thrills of field / hunting work, then you can satisfy the hunting drive by hiding an object, such as a toy or a food treat, then letting them tirelessly search for it by the use of their powerful sense of smell.
+If your lab isn’t destined to enjoy the thrills of field / hunting work, then you can satisfy the hunting drive by hiding an object, such as a toy or some of their favorite food, then letting them tirelessly search for it by the use of their powerful sense of smell.

 This is a dogs drive to want to protect and defend the members of its pack.